joeldipops/TableTop/AdventurerFactory/README.md

 ### Encounter Step
 In the encounter step, you may do one of the following.
-- Attack by rolling your _Violence Die_ in order to lower your opponents 💗 and defeat them in combat.
+- Attack by rolling your _Attack Die_ in order to lower your opponents 💗 and defeat them in combat.
-    - The formula is `New 💗 = Old 💗 - (Violence Die + Your 💪 - Their ⛊)`
+    - The formula is `New 💗 = Old 💗 - (Attack Die + Your 💪 - Their ⛊)`
     - This is called a Simple Attack
-- Roll your _Diplomacy Die_ to lower their Willpower, and give up the fight.
+- Roll your _Parley Die_ to lower their Willpower, and give up the fight.
-    - The formula is `New ⚡ = Old ⚡ - (Diplomacy Die + Your 🎵 - Their 🎵)`
+    - The formula is `New ⚡ = Old ⚡ - (Parley Die + Your 🎵 - Their 🎵)`
     - This is called a Simple Parley
 - Perform the action on a card you have in play that includes a cost of _<ins>Encounter</ins>_: